 The creator of such international hoaxes as the Hippie Bus Tour to Queens, the Cathouse for Dogs, Celebrity Sperm Bank, Portofess, The Solomon Project, Fat Squad, Sexonix, Hair Today, Ltd., and Metamorphosis-the Cockroach Vitamin Cure-all, Skaggs is one of the most prolific independent media satirists in America today.

-His work is unorthodox, provocative and iconoclastic.
+His work is pioneering, provocative and persuasive.
 Using guerrilla tactics and advertising and public relations techniques to make social commentary, he carries on in the tradition of theatrical satire while using the tools and technologies of the 21st century to communicate on a global scale.
 And he does so without breaking the law or taking money from unsuspecting people.
 In essence, he is an artist who uses the media as his medium to make a statement.

 Skaggs is a storyteller, myth-maker, skeptic, philosopher, writer, performer, and artist.
 His work is designed to rock the boat — disturb, provoke, aggravate, and annoy the status quo, as well as to help bring about social change; expand people’s understanding and tolerance of other cultures and concepts; and creatively inspire people towards self-empowerment.